 This requires inclusion of the overall dates of the data collection.

-The overall date and the frequency of the data collection has been added into the first key feature.
+The starting date of BARDENA and the frequency of the information updates has been added into the “key features” section.

 Please add a brief point on data access.

-A brief point on data access has been added as a key feature, and to accommodate this addition, the original second and third key features have been merged.
+A brief point on data access has been added as a key feature.
+To accommodate this additional point, the original second and third key features have been merged.

 3. Data resource basics